24/7 FREE CONSULTATIONS

 • Have lost a loved one to mesothelioma, caused by any of the above

-In order to access funds from an asbestos trust, you will need to provide certain details to demonstrate your asbestos exposure.
-Your Pennsylvania mesothelioma lawyer will help you complete all of the steps correctly to ensure you get the maximum compensation you’re entitled to.
+To access funds from an asbestos trust, you must provide certain details to demonstrate your asbestos exposure.
+Your Pennsylvania mesothelioma lawyer will help you complete all the steps correctly to ensure you get the maximum compensation you’re entitled to.

 Meirowitz & Wasserberg, LLP—Trusted Pennsylvania Mesothelioma Lawyers

-We believe in seeking justice for those who have been harmed through corporate negligence.
-Many corporations treated their workers as disposable, exposing both workers and their families to a significant risk of disease in order to protect their own profits.
-Our lawyers are committed to ensuring that those who were harmed are compensated fairly.
+At Meirowitz & Wasserberg, LLP, we believe in seeking justice for those harmed by corporate negligence.
+Many corporations treated their workers as disposable, exposing workers and their families to a significant risk of disease in order to protect their profits.
+Our lawyers are committed to ensuring that those harmed are compensated fairly.

 AVAILABLE 24/7